awsugblr/awsugblr/src/pages/blog/2018-12-19-january-2019-meetup-aws-re-invent-2018-recap.md

 ### RSVP

-Please head over to [https://go.awsugblr.in/jan-2019-meetup](https://go.awsugblr.in/jan-2019-meetup) to RSVP for the meetup
+Please head over to [https://go.awsugblr.in/jan-2019-meetup](https://go.awsugblr.in/jan-2019-meetup) to RSVP for the meetup.

+### Venue

+We're finalizing venue details and will be updated soon.

 ### More re:Invent 2018